 Our people are our greatest asset.
-We consider the skills and expertise that are required to achieve the targets and goals, and the time horizon over which the needs will arise, and place great emphasis on ensuring that our workforce is well-prepared to meet the challenges that lie ahead, both skill-wise and mentally.
+We focus on the skills and expertise needed to achieve our goals and consider the time horizon for these needs.
+We place great emphasis on supporting each employee to thrive and meet future challenges, both in terms of skills and well-being.

-Our RHCC ensures that our talent acquisition, development and management strategy and approach can support the strategies of the Bank effectively.
+Our RHCC ensures that our talent acquisition, development, and management strategy and approach can support the strategies of the Bank effectively.
 It also places great importance on training and equipping our workforce to remain relevant.
-Training, reskilling and upskilling programmes are arranged, often with specialists in various fields, and are available through the year.
-Employees are also encouraged to avail themselves of the carefullycurated, self-directed training programmes available on our learning portal.
+Training, reskilling and upskilling programmes are organised throughout the year, often with specialists in various fields, and are available throughout the year.
+Employees are also encouraged to tap the carefully-curated, self-directed training programmes available on our learning portal for continuous development.

 Colleagues with the requisite competencies and leadership potential are nurtured as potential future leaders.
-Please refer to Leadership Succession on page 91.
-The internal talent pool is supplemented by externally-acquired candidates, who help to accelerate knowledge as well as skill acquisition and transfer.
+Please refer to Leadership Succession on page 79.
+The internal talent pool is complemented by externally-recruited candidates, who help to accelerate knowledge as well as skill acquisition and transfer.

-The RHCC also reviews the schemes and benefits provided by the Bank to ensure that they are supportive of the well-being and professional and personal lives of our colleagues.
-In addition to such schemes and benefits, which cater to the diverse circumstances and needs of our colleagues, the Bank has policies in place to provide a safe and healthy work environment for all employees.
+The RHCC also reviews the schemes and benefits provided by the Bank to ensure that they support the well-being and professional and personal lives of our colleagues.
+In addition to these schemes and benefits, which cater to the diverse circumstances and needs of our colleagues, the Bank has policies in place to provide a safe and healthy work environment for all employees.